B-AROL-O/RUCHE/README.md

 ## How to run the RUCHE project

-The RUCHE project can easily be run using a [Development Container](https://containers.dev/).

 ### Inside the Hugging Face Space

 The `main` branch of the RUCHE project is automatically synchronized to space <https://huggingface.co/spaces/MCP-1st-Birthday/RUCHE>, therefore to run the project you can simply open this URL inside a web browser